f-lamanna/LampreyBrainAtlas/README.md

 # LampreyBrainAtlas
 ## A comprehensive single-cell atlas of the sea-lamprey brain.
-This resource allows to interactively explore the single-cell atlases of the adult and larval lamprey (*Petromyzon marinus*) brain obtained using scRNA-seq.
+This resource allows to interactively explore the single-cell atlases of the adult and larval sea-lamprey (*Petromyzon marinus*) brain obtained using scRNA-seq.

 The atlas can be accessed here: [lampreybrain.kaessmannlab.org](https://lampreybrain.kaessmannlab.org/)